Fantasy 30: Lamb rising, Myers falling

-A number of key players are coming and going from the disabled list, while some, like Oakland's Sonny Gray and Arizona's Jake Lamb, are surging and others like St. Louis' Dexter Fowler and San Diego's Wil Myers are scuffling.
+A number of key players are coming and going from the disabled list, while some, like Oakland's Sonny Gray and Arizona's Jake Lamb, are surging, and others like St. Louis' Dexter Fowler and San Diego's Wil Myers are scuffling.

 For that and more news around the league, here is a rundown of the latest notes and tidbits surrounding each of the 30 teams:

-Arizona Diamondbacks - Lamb set a career high with 29 home runs last season, and he already has 13 in 2017, thanks in part to a torrid stretch at the plate.
-Lamb has left the yard in five of his last eight games, and that bodes well, heading into Thursday's series opener in Milwaukee.
+Arizona Diamondbacks -- Lamb set a career-high with 29 home runs last season, and he already has 13 in 2017, thanks in part to a torrid stretch at the plate.
+Lamb has left the yard in five of his last eight games, and that bodes well heading into Thursday's series-opener in Milwaukee.
 While Chase Field leads all of baseball with 1.657 home runs hit per game in 2017, Miller Park ranks eighth (1.169 home runs per game).

-Baltimore Orioles - The talk about the Orioles possibly removing veteran righty Ubaldo Jimenez from the pitching rotation is intensifying.
-While it sounds likely that Jimenez will make his next scheduled start on Sunday, it's perfectly understandable if Baltimore runs out of patience at some point soon.
+Baltimore Orioles -- The talk about the Orioles possibly removing veteran righty Ubaldo Jimenez from the pitching rotation is intensifying.
+While it sounds likely that Jimenez will make his next scheduled start Sunday, it's perfectly understandable if Baltimore runs out of patience at some point soon.
 Jimenez has allowed at least four earned runs in six of eight starts and has a 7.17 ERA and 1.71 WHIP heading into the series against Houston.

-Boston Red Sox - First base prospect Sam Travis was called up to the big leagues on Tuesday and showed well in his MLB debut on Wednesday, going 2-for-4 with a run scored against Texas.
+Boston Red Sox -- First-base prospect Sam Travis was called up to the big leagues Tuesday and showed well in his MLB debut Wednesday, going 2-for-4 with a run scored against Texas.
 The plan for now, though, is for the 23-year-old to play initially only against left-handed pitchers, per Red Sox manager John Farrell.
 "He's been swinging the bat well.
 There's some momentum with Travis, getting him up here," Farrell said.
 "The fact is, we're probably looking at four left-handed starters over these next four series.
 Felt like this was an opportunity to add another right-handed bat."

-Chicago White Sox - Dylan Covey felt oblique soreness during his start Tuesday night in Arizona, and though the injury isn't as serious as originally feared, there's a possibility Covey could miss his next start.
-If that happens, the already undermanned White Sox will have to call up a minor-leaguer or use someone out of the bullpen as a spot starter on Monday or Tuesday.
+Chicago White Sox -- Dylan Covey felt oblique soreness during his start Tuesday night in Arizona, and though the injury isn't as serious as originally feared, there's a possibility Covey could miss his next start.
+If that happens, the already undermanned White Sox will have to call up a minor leaguer or use someone out of the bullpen as a spot starter Monday or Tuesday.

 Cincinnati Reds - After surrendering 13 earned runs in two starts since returning from the minors, a span of nine innings, Amir Garrett was placed on the 10-day disabled list due to right hip inflammation.
 While the rookie southpaw has allowed fewer than one hit per inning thus far (41 hits in 45 innings), he has walked four batters in three starts and has 19 free passes on the season.
 That's a problem worth tracking.